mishli/HearMe/src/site/app.md

 When a red risk level is assigned, the police will be called to the location immediately.
 Under amber risk level authorities can begin taking preventative and confidential actions such as attempting to contact the victim or provide them with helpful information covertly over social media, for example.
 A green risk level doesn’t trigger any action, but the call is saved in the HearMe Database for future analysis.

-In summary, through analyzing users’ recordings, and using their location the HearMe app can help detect domestic violence situations and ultimately save lives using minimal and non-invasive resources.
+<h3>In summary, through analyzing users’ recordings, and using their location the HearMe app can help detect domestic violence situations and ultimately save lives using minimal and non-invasive resources.</h3>